guluc3m/report-template-typst/lib.typ

 /// - bibliography-content (content, none): Bibliography contents, usually calling `bibliography`.
 /// - appendixes (content, none): Set of appendixes.
 /// - chapter_on_new_page (bool):  Whether to start each chapter on a new page (`true`) or not (`false`)
-/// - date (datetime): Presentation date.
+/// - date (datetime, none): Report date to put in the cover page, e.g. `datetime.today()`.
+If `none`, no date will be displayed.
-/// - date-format (str): Format syntax (see https://typst.app/docs/reference/foundations/datetime/#format)
+/// - date-format (str, auto): (Only applies if `date` attribute is a datetime object) Format syntax (see https://typst.app/docs/reference/foundations/datetime/#format).
+It will change with the language (for supported languages).
 /// - doc (content): Document contents
 /// -> content
 #let conf(